nicolasdiez/design-patterns-handbook/README.md

-Quick reference examples of the software design patterns.
+Quick reference examples of the most important software design patterns.